wp-plugins/clean-and-simple-contact-form-by-meg-nicholas/readme.txt

 == Changelog ==
+= HotFix01-4.1.2
+* Only include recaptcha library if not already included.
+This enables plugin to work with other plugins that also use the library
 = 4.1.2 =
 * Added some FAQs
 * Added alternative shortcode [cscf-contact-form] for use when conflicts could occur.